balacij/McMaster-Thesis-Template/README.md

 ### Debugging

-`make build` runs so fast (because it runs without interactivity) that we might not be able to find errors with our documents.
+`make build` runs fast because it runs without interactivity.
 To run the TeX build interactively, please run `make debug` instead of `make build` when building your thesis.
+This will allow you to debug any visual artifacts found in your PDF, or the lack thereof.

 ## Configuration